PhD, Department of English & Cultural Studies, University of Melbourne;

 BA (honors), Department of English & Cultural Studies, University of Melbourne

-Chair and Professor, Culture and MediaProfile:
+Professor, Culture and MediaProfile:

 My teaching and research focus on the manifold ways in which media theory influences cultural practice (and vice versa).
 While my current work centers around technologies of the present, I am equally interested in the ways in which previous forms and formats were once considered disorienting examples of "new media."
 While studying literature, critical theory, and philosophy at the University of Melbourne, I became fascinated by unorthodox representations and readings of technology, particularly the strategies used by writers, intellectuals, and multimedia-makers to either integrate or reject new forms of technology.

 My first book, After the Orgy: Toward a Politics of Exhaustion, was based on my dissertation, and explored the intersections between decadence, technology, transgression and apocalyptic rhetoric.
 My second book, co-written with Justin Clemens, and entitled Avoiding the Subject: Media, Culture and the Object, tagged and pursued various "symbolic objects" which circulate within popular culture and the mediascape, questioning the human hubris of subjectivity.
 My third book, Love and Other Technologies: Retrofitting Eros for the Information Age, presented the possibility that even something as ineffable and seemingly natural as "love" can be considered a social technology (designed to engineer and maximize a specific type of belonging).
 My fourth book is entitled, Human Error: Species-Being and Media Machines, which examines the cultural co-evolution of humans, animals, and machines, arguing that "humanity" may be one of the world's most significant cases of mistaken identity.
 My fifth book is entitled, Look at the Bunny: Totem, Taboo, Technology, and explores five case studies concerning the totemic power of the technical image.